attilavjda/term-theory/README.md

            └─ ...
 ```

-- Term Theory can be extended along the lines of classical type theories, giving rise to the following multiverse of arrows-only analogues:
+- Maybe Term Theory can be extended along the lines of classical type theories, giving rise to the following multiverse of arrows-only analogues:

      | Type Theory                  | Term-Only Cousin             |
      | ---------------------------- | ---------------------------- |